Every noncompact surface is a leaf of a minimal foliation: Realizing the topologies

-By Lemma~\ref{l:generic 3} there exists a residual set $\Omega\subset \cZ^{1\ast}_+(\textbf{\texttt{a}},\textbf{\texttt{b}})\times \cZ^{1\ast}_+(\textbf{\texttt{b}},\textbf{\texttt{b}})$ where $\Stab_{\rho_{c,d}}(b_m)=\Stab^\textsc{P}_{b_m}(\textbf{\texttt{a}};\textbf{\texttt{b}};\textbf{\texttt{b}})$ for all $(c,d)\in\Omega$.
-The assumption that leaves associated to different points of the bisequences are different implies that $\Stab^\textsc{P}_{a_{n,k}}(\textbf{\texttt{a}};\textbf{\texttt{b}};\textbf{\texttt{b}})=\Stab^\textsc{P}_{a_{n,k}}(\textbf{\texttt{a}}_n;\textbf{\texttt{b}}_n;\textbf{\texttt{b}}_n)$.
+By Lemma~\ref{l:generic 3} there exists a residual set $\Omega\subset \cZ^{1\ast}_+(\textbf{\texttt{a}},\textbf{\texttt{b}})\times \cZ^{1\ast}_+(\textbf{\texttt{b}},\textbf{\texttt{c}})$ where $\Stab_{\rho_{c,d}}(b_m)=\Stab^\textsc{P}_{b_m}(\textbf{\texttt{a}};\textbf{\texttt{b}};\textbf{\texttt{c}})$ for all $(c,d)\in\Omega$.
+The assumption that leaves associated to different points of the bisequences are different implies that $\Stab^\textsc{P}_{b_{n,k}}(\textbf{\texttt{a}};\textbf{\texttt{b}};\textbf{\texttt{c}})=\Stab^\textsc{P}_{b_{n,k}}(\textbf{\texttt{a}}_n;\textbf{\texttt{b}}_n;\textbf{\texttt{c}}_n)$.
 Therefore the leaf $L^{c,d}_{b_{n,0}}$ is homeomorphic to $S_n$ for all $(c,d)\in\Omega$ as desired.

-The ambient manifold of $\overline{\FF}_{\id,\id}$ is Seifert and homeomorphic to $M(O,\sg)$ (see Remark~\ref{r:ambient manifold}), where the associated orbifold is typical and homeomorphic (as an orbifold) with $O$.
-It follows, since $c,d$ are close to $\id$, that the ambient manifold of $\FF^{\Join}_{c,d}$ is also $M(O,\sg)$ for any choice of $c,d$. \end{proof}
+The ambient manifold of $\FF^{\Join}_{\id,\id}$ is Seifert and homeomorphic to $M(O,\sg)$ (see Remark~\ref{r:ambient manifold}), whose basis orbifold is typical and homeomorphic (as an orbifold) with $O$.
+It follows, since $c,d$ are close to $\id$, that the ambient manifold of $\FF^{\Join}_{c,d}$ is also $M(O,\sg)$ for such a choice of $c,d$. \end{proof}